Bhawesh-007/LC_CODE_GENERATOR/README.md

 ## ✅ The Solution

-This tool converts it into:
+This extension converts it into:

 ```cpp
 #include<bits/stdc++.h>